310mc/https-310mc.github.io-tl/source/_posts/do_the_norm.md

 {% endbubble %}

 {% bubble Midori %}
-You just butt yourself in this conversation like it’s normal… Why’re all three of us going back together now…?
+You just butted into this conversation like it’s normal… Why’re all three of us going back together now…?
 {% endbubble %}

 {% bubble Aira %}